 BLOG

-Although approximately 1 mg/L of fluoride is beneficial for dental health, even if water is found naturally and added in a controlled manner when necessary, it can cause health problems above certain amounts.
+Although fluoride up to about 1 mg/L is beneficial for dental health, it can cause health problems above certain amounts, even if it is naturally present in water and added in a controlled manner when necessary.
 High fluoride concentrations can adversely affect animal and human health.
-Therefore, “Fluoride Analysis” in water is an important test parameter.
+For this reason, “Fluoride Analysis” in water is an important test parameter.

 Fluoride analysis in water is determined by the following methods: